 The program is coordinated by each state two-year college for employees within the two-year colleges.
 An application form for the tuition assistance program is available at the College and should be completed prior to registration for classes.
-A copy of the completed form shall be maintained by Wallace Community College Selma and the College offering the courses (if different).
-A tuition waiver may be obtained from the College's webpage under the Financial Aid link and the Human Resources link.
+A copy of the completed of the completed application along with dependent verification form, transcript and schedule must be submitted and shall be maintained by Wallace Community College Selma and the College offering the courses (if different).
+A tuition waiver may be obtained from the College's webpage under the Human Resources forms link.
 Please allow Human Resource at least two (2) business day to process waiver forms.
 For complete details such as eligibility requirements, limitations, and employee/student responsibilities, please contact the Human Resources Department.